 The Company purchases outwards reinsurance to limit its net retained exposure for any single risk or single loss occurrence ("retention") in Canada up to certain maximum per risk or per occurrence amounts ("limit").
-In addition, the Company has obtained catastrophe reinsurance protection which provides coverage for the amount of loss in excess of the retention and up to the limit of coverage from an accumulation of losses resulting from a catastrophic event or series of catastrophic events occurring in Canada, such as a severe convective storm (tornado, hail, straight-line wind, and lightning) or winter storm (snow, ice, freeze, and extra-tropical wind).
+In addition, the Company has obtained catastrophe reinsurance protection which provides coverage for the amount of loss in excess of the retention and up to the limit of coverage from a catastrophic event occurring in Canada or the United States, such as a severe convective storm (tornado, hail, straight-line wind, and lightning) or winter storm (snow, ice, freeze, and extra-tropical wind).
 The Company also purchases outwards reinsurance that provides coverage for the cumulative amount of loss resulting from all catastrophic events occurring in Canada in a year ("catastrophe net aggregate").

-The table below shows the Company's per risk, per occurrence and net aggregate excess of loss reinsurance arrangements for exposures in Canada.
+The table below shows the Company's per risk, per occurrence and net aggregate excess of loss reinsurance arrangements for exposures in Canada and the United States.